 Co-requisite: Eligibility for ENGL 1010 and DVMA 0930.
 A survey of the fundamental principles and concepts of biology including biochemistry, cell biology, metabolism, photosynthesis, cell division, reproduction, genetics, molecular biology, development, evolution, and ecology.
 This course has no accompanying laboratory.
+BIO 101M is equivalent to this course.
 (260101)